Alessandra Silvestri-Levy

-Alessandra, Princess of Bismarck (née Silvestri-Lévy, born November 1, 1972, in São Paulo) is an Italo-Brazilian art writer and curator.
+Alessandra, Princess of Bismarck (née Silvestri, later Silvestri-Lévy, born 1 November 1972) is an Italo-Brazilian art writer and curator.
 As the wife of Carl-Eduard von Bismarck, she became the Princess of Bismarck in 2019.

 A patron of the arts, she has produced and curated several exhibitions of photography, contemporary art, literature, and film festivals, mainly in Paris, São Paulo, and Havana.

 She was the International Executive Director for the Brazilian Cinema Foundation (Cinemateca Brasileira).